master-of-zen/grav1/README.md

 ### usage

-this only supports aomenc and libvpx-vp9 provided by ffmpeg
+this only supports aomenc and vpxenc
 (I don't plan on supporting other encoders)

 start webserver (default port: 7899)